Last Updated: November 6, 2021

 While we started reading winter books in December, we’re still going strong this February!
 A lot of winter and Christmas books intersect with snow and holidays.
 We have returned most of our Christmas books to the library.
 But we’re still enjoying the last bit of our winter books before we fully get excited about Spring!

 Red Sled – by Lita Judge – The illustrations and simplicity of this book are adorable.
 Our two year old also started saying “Alleyoooop!” because of this book which is pretty hilarious.
 It took me a couple days to figure out where he had heard the word.
 Then we read this book again.
 This book has minimal words and more sounds like scrunching of the snow etc. Something about this really appeals to some kiddos – mine especially.
 The story of snow and sledding.

-Winter – by Gerda Muller – There’s something about this simply illustrated books by Gerda Muller that our two year old just loves.
+Winter – by Gerda Muller – There’s something about this simply illustrated children’s books by Gerda Muller that our two year old just loves.
 No story here, just winter scenes.
 As a parent, it can sometimes feel exhausting when a book doesn’t have words.
 Especially if they request you “read” it.
 This series however, I can tell him to read it to me.
 Sometimes we just talk about what’s happening in the pictures.
 Love this series.

 Goodbye Autumn, Hello Winter – by Kenard Pak – This one has a fun sing song text of “Hello…” to all the things winter brings as fall turns to winter.
 And in putting this list together, I realized they just released a new one called Goodbye Winter, Hello Spring!

-Winter Dance – by Marion Dane Bauer, Illustrated by Richard Jones – I loved this one for the animals and illustrations but also the underlying message of being yourself.
+Winter Dance – by Marion Dane Bauer, Illustrated by Richard Jones – I loved this one for the arctic animals and illustrations but also the underlying message of being yourself.
 As animals get ready for winter, the fox looks for what to do.
 All the animals he meets tell what they do to prepare for winter.
 Finally fox meets another fox and finds their role.